A FLETCHER COLLECTION

 Peter always referred to these as his mother's pictures.
 In retrospect it seems likely he did not know much about them.
 In fact he used only to point out the

-recently discovered for myself.
-The photos of bridge building he simply referred to as bridge building in the OFS, and the ones of dead buck he simply passed
+I have only recently discovered for myself.
+The photos of bridge building he simply referred to as bridge building in the OFS, and the ones of dead buck he simply

 e) A distant view of a small low hill with "VIRGINIA" written in white on its side.

 f) A group of three women and one man on a verandah.
 Two of the women are sitting on a hammock.
 The one in a white dress is almost certainly Ida McDonald.

 Next to her is possibly Annie?.
 An elderly women sits in a chair.
 A man in the background.
 Maybe Pat?
 If Ida and possibly Annie visited a bachelor establishment

 in OFS circa 18?? it is unlikely they would have just chaperoned themselves.
 Their mother had been dead a long time, and Annie had filled her role at home.

 Who could the elderly woman in a chair have been, if she was with them?
 Annie and RA married June 1891.
 Is it possible the elderly woman is Agnes.?